Partha1X/doctors-appointment-platform_medimeet/README.md

 A comprehensive healthcare platform built with Next.js that connects patients with verified doctors through secure video consultations.
 Features include appointment booking, credit-based payment system, admin dashboard, and real-time video calls.

+## 🎓 Academic Context

+This project was developed as part of the final year BCA (Bachelor of Computer Applications) academic curriculum.
+It demonstrates the practical implementation of full-stack development, cloud deployment, third-party API integration, and real-time communication features, fulfilling the academic requirements for the major project submission.

 ## 🚀 Features

 ### For Patients